-When you should repair your car
+When you might want to repair your car …

 - You’re still making payments.
 If you’re still making payments on your car, repairing it can save you money — after all, paying down a loan is cheaper than paying for two cars at once.

 - You need your car quickly.
 Buying a new car can take time.
-If you need your car to get around, opting for a couple days at the mechanic is cheaper than buying a new car.
+If you need your car to get around, opting for a couple days at the mechanic is cheaper and faster than buying a new car.

-Reasons to consider getting another car instead
+When you might want to consider getting another car instead …

 - Your car isn’t worth it.
 When considering whether or not to opt for a repair, make sure the value of your car outweighs the repair.
 If not, consider buying a new car.